Important - we will send you an email to confirm this!

 11. There is a zero tolerance policy on drugs.
 Anyone found with or under the influence of drugs will be immediately removed from the festival site and blacklisted from all Big Green Coach events.

 12. Dress appropriately.
 Either in uniform provided by Big Green Coach or the client, or where uniform is not provided in clothing that enables you to carry out your role to the best of your ability.
 Take good care of your uniform, keeping it clean.
-Loss or damage of Uniform may lead to loss of a percentage of your deposit.

 13. Not use uniform, equipment or identification without permission.